Strength training: Older adults

-Aging is associated with a decrease in muscle mass and strength.
+Aging is associated with sarcopenia, a decrease in muscle mass and strength.
 Resistance training can mitigate this effect, and even the oldest old (those above age 85) can increase their muscle mass with a resistance training program, although to a lesser degree than younger individuals.
 With more strength older adults have better health, better quality of life, better physical function and fewer falls.
 Resistance training can improve physical functioning in older people, including the performance of activities of daily living.
 Resistance training programs are safe for older adults, can be adapted for mobility and disability limitations, and may be used in assisted living settings.
+Resistance training at lower intensities such as 45% of 1RM can still result in increased muscular strength.